Tourniquet: Surgical pneumatic tourniquet cuff

+Surgical limb protection sleeve

+It is recommended to protect the limb beneath the cuff by applying a low-lint, soft padding around the limb, prior to cuff application, according to the cuff manufacturer's instructions for use.
+Matching limb protection sleeves matched to the cuff width and patient's limb circumference has been shown to produce significantly fewer, less severe wrinkles and pinches in the skin surface than other padding types tested.

+Surgical non-pneumatic tourniquet

-Silicone ring tourniquets, or elastic ring tourniquets, are self-contained mechanical devices that do not require any electricity, wires or tubes.
-The tourniquet comes in a variety of sizes.
-To determine the correct product size, the patient's limb circumference at the desired occlusion location should be measured, as well as their blood pressure to determine the best model.
+In silicone ring tourniquets, or elastic ring tourniquets, the tourniquet comes in a variety of sizes.
+To determine the correct tourniquet size, the patient's limb circumference at the desired occlusion location should be measured, as well as their blood pressure to determine the best model.
 Once the correct model is selected, typically two sterile medical personnel will be needed to apply the device.
-Unlike with the pneumatic tourniquet, the silicone ring tourniquet should be applied after the drapes have been placed on the patient.
+Unlike with a pneumatic tourniquet, the silicone ring tourniquet should be applied after the drapes have been placed on the patient.
 This is due to the device being completely sterile.
 The majority of the devices require a two-man operation (with the exception of the extra large model):